 Stagetec sells their manufactured tech & audio recording equipment to the world’s top opera houses and government procurement programs.
 They couriered over their latest recording gear from Germany and a technician Michael Blackburn, (very nice guy) from Sydney to set it up.
 The head of Australasian’s TM Stagetec Systems, Treva Head (very nice too) was also there.
-Sydney recording producer Craig Field recorded my latest song-cycle ‘Such A Fine, Sunny Day’ with Paul Whelan and my 17th Sept concert.
+Sydney recording producer Craig Field recorded the song-cycle on Thursday 15th of Sept and my Saturday 17th Sept concert.
 Stategetec commissioned the making of a short doco about this project (see below).

-No one was more surprised with the audience turn out than I. We were competing against 3 other main shows, who popped up their heads after I had booked Saturday night September 17th at The Piano.
+No one was more surprised with the audience turn out on the Saturday night than I. We were competing against 3 other main shows, who popped up their heads after I had booked the September 17th at The Piano’s stunning concert hall.

 The day after I arrived my parents Lois & Martin took me to see a delightful concert at Merivale’s All Souls Anglican Church.
-I later contacted the concert organiser Marie Light and her daughter violinist Rose Light, who stared in the event.
-They had lit up the whole space with candles creating an enchanting space..
+I later contacted the concert organiser Maria Light and her daughter violinist Rose Light, who stared in the event.
+They had lit up the whole space with candles creating an enchanting space.

 On witnessing 17 year old Rose perform duets with a guitarist and learning that her chamber group had won the 1st prize at the Inaugural Queensland International Chamber 2019 Festival (under 18s) I knew she had to perform in my concert.
 Australian virtuoso and multi-international award recipient Nicholas Young, whose chamber group Ensemble Franxçaix competed in the same competition, won the overall top 1st prize.
 Imagine if I could have both of these accomplished musicians performing the New Zealand Premiere of my Etude for Violin and Piano on the stage together?
 It was too good an opportunity to miss.

 Leaving it a bit fine, as I prefer a good 6 months lead up in concert preparation I arrived in early June.
-However, I hadn’t figured on getting Long COVID; what an ordeal that was.
+However, I hadn’t figured on getting Long COVID; what a trying ordeal that was.

 Anyway, coming to NZ during winter had its positives.
 Sure it was cold but it was a different sought of discomfort with its charms.
 ChCh Smog quickly dissipates, the days are clearer and it even snowed.
 It makes for a spectacular sight seeing Canterbury buttressed by snow capped mountains all along its boundary with the start of the alps.
 Being here has made me realise how much my heart never left this beautiful land.
 Ohh how I wish I could live here.

-My first few months were very difficult with Brain Fog, bad lungs and heart and a few times I was very close to giving up.
-But my partner Jackie Clements was a strong crutch through these times.
+My first few months were very difficult with Brain Fog, bad lungs and heart and my ongoing hand tremors.
+A few times I was very close to giving up.
+But my partner Jackie Clements was a strong crutch to lean on through these times.